jdgwarren/pirsclockfull/README.md

 ## Hardware Requirements

-Pins 11, 12, 13 and 15 (top indicator to bottom) on main GPIO header light up the corresponding indicators when connected to pin 6 (ground).
+Pins 11, 12, 13 and 15 (top indicator to bottom) on main GPIO header light up the corresponding indicators when connected to pin 6 (Ground).

+More info on the header can be found here: [http://elinux.org/RPi_Low-level_peripherals](http://elinux.org/RPi_Low-level_peripherals)

+**EXERCISE CAUTION WHEN HANDLING ELECTRICITY**

 ## Installation for Raspberry Pi